 The structure of the carriage is now complete, now for roof and panels!

 The first carriage is really taking shape now.
 The chassis and four sides are constructed.
 We have ordered the curved roof beams.
-It is anticipated that the open coach will be fit for traffic by Easter 2020.

 After nearly 60 years in service on the Talyllyn, the Corris Coach is in need of a major rebuild – the appeal was launched in August 2018 to raise £20,000, the response so far has been wonderful with over £15,000 raised.